melvincarvalho/userguide/README.md

 _**Tip:** Each of the icons are toggle buttons.
 Click the icon again to close the view._

+_**Tip:** To view a single resource in a new browser tab, click-and-drag a displayed resource name to the browser tab bar._

 ### Creating new Data
 You can create new folders and data within any Pod folder to which you have create access.